mooreds/stamplay-hackernews/README.md

 This is a demo of what you can achieve with [Stamplay](http://stamplay.com).

 It's somewhat of a clone of Hacker News.
-[View demo](https://68a5fe.stamplay.com/)
+[View demo](https://hackernews.stamplayapp.com/)

-Currently, in order to show how to leverage Stamplay APIs and keep it simple we used few lines of [jQuery](http://jquery.com) to implement the client side logic.
+Currently, in order to show how to leverage Stamplay APIs and keep it simple we used our [javascript sdk] (https://github.com/Stamplay/stamplay-js-sdk) to implement the client side logic.

 * Login with Facebook
 * Publish a URL/Post